kivancsy/kivancsy/README.md

 I code in <strong>C#</strong>, build stuff in <strong>Unity</strong>, and break things just to put them back together again.

 I like rogue-like stuff and code that doesn't make me want to rogue-like myself.<br><br>
-I don't care about corporate influencerism on social media<br><br>
-I just like making things that move, shoot, slash, jump, or explode.
 </p>

 ---